OldHungarian/old-hungarian-font/README.md

 Licence
 =======

-The font is licenced as CC-BY-SA 3.0, and it is based on the following sources:
+The font is licenced as CC-BY-SA 3.0, and it is based on the following CC-BY-SA 3.0 licenced sources made by the Rovas Foundation:

 - https://upload.wikimedia.org/wikipedia/commons/c/c7/Szekely_Hungarian_Rovas_alphabet_Szekely_magyar_rovas_ABC.svg
 - https://upload.wikimedia.org/wikipedia/commons/e/ee/1-1000_Rov%C3%A1ssz%C3%A1mok.svg